lt-www/www-ltr/data/md/video.md

 </div>
 <div class="yt-txt">
 <a href="?v=QKN4qOatpKo">When I Get There</a><br />
-Live at The Guildford Hall, with Hamish Stuart, September 2011
+The Guildford Hall, with Hamish Stuart, September 2011
 </div>
 </div>